biocomp/how-skype-fix-vulnerabilities/README.md

 www.youtube.com/watch?v=zWhCcqTnjxw
 Skype account blocking: www.youtube.com/watch?v=4vhy-J-kQtk

-Some clans of these abusers publish their own software designed for the malicious activity.
+Some clans of these abusers publish their own software designed for the malicious activity of mass abuse reporting.
-Here is a video demonstrating such software in work. <!--- video --> It is a kind of a botnet built from a contact-list which voluntarily reports selected accounts.
-Remember that it is not necessary to add a victim into your own contact list.
-It means that you can be reported by a hundred of school kids you never talked to, and you'll never know.
+Here is a video demonstrating such software in work. <!--- video --> It is a kind of a botnet resulting in contact-list voluntarily sending reports for selected accounts.
+Remember that it is not necessary to add a victim into your own contact list, which means that you can be reported by a hundred of school kids you never talked to, and you'll never know.

-I know personally about ten victims whose accounts were blocked this way.
-But all attempts to contact a Skype support result in a standard reply:
+I personally know ~10 victims whose accounts were blocked this way.
+But all attempts to recover their accounts via Skype support result in a standard reply:

 >I understand that your Skype account was blocked.
 I apologize for any inconvenience that this may have caused, but I will
 >be more than happy to look into this for you.